Support Revolver by going AD-FREE

 2. Scott enabled the Democratic Party’s pro-crime, anti-police push of 2020.

-In the days and weeks after the death of George Floyd and the subsequent nationwide rioting, Sen. Scott had a chance to show genuine courage by standing up to the moral panic gripping the country.
-He could have pointed out any numbers of true things:
+In the days and weeks following the death of George Floyd and the subsequent nationwide riots, Sen. Scott had an opportunity to demonstrate genuine courage by standing up against the moral panic that had taken hold of the country.
+He could have highlighted any number of true things:

-• That police played a key role in the enormous crime drop from 1990 to the present, and that this drop had dramatically improved the lives of all Americans.
+- That police played a key role in the enormous crime drop from 1990 to the present, and this drop dramatically improved the lives of all Americans.

 Instead, at the critical moment, Scott gave in to the “systemic racism” hoax instead of standing up to it.
 Scott didn’t just declare Derek Chauvin a murderer without adequate evidence.
 He joined the left in demanding the arrest and prosecution of all four police officers involved in Floyd’s arrest.